Skip to main content

 DATA

-Use when: you want to bring uploaded/source data into a node.
+Use to bring uploaded or source data into a node.

-Shape impact: Defines the output shape from the referenced data table (returns all rows).
+Shape impact: returns the shape of the referenced data table.

 ADDEACH